 Taupo is on the North Island of New Zealand and sits on the shores of Lake Taupo (hence the name).
 It’s part of the Taupo Volcanic Zone, an area that has had high volcanic activity for the past 2 million years.
 Lake Taupo itself is the flooded caldera of the Taupo Volcano (and the volcanic landscapes here are truly otherworldly!).

-Taupo is my favorite spot in the entire country.
-I just loved the small town feel, sitting by the lake, and all the nearby hikes.
+Taupo is one of my favorite spot in the entire country.
+I just love the small-town vibes, sitting by the lake, and all the nearby hikes.
 I could have stayed here for weeks.

 Taupo has tons of incredible hikes (it’s the jumping-off point for the famous Tongariro Alpine Crossing), lots of fishing and boating excursions, charming local markets, and stunning nature (including the impressive Huka Falls).

-This travel guide to Taupo can help you plan your trip, save money, and make the most of your time here!
+This travel guide to Taupo can help you plan your trip, save money, and make the most of your visit.

 Top 5 Things to See and Do in Taupo